-After implementation of a recycling plan (retail waste management plan), the amounts of waste going to landfill will be greatly reduced and general waste reduction will result in a cost decrease.
+After the implementation of a recycling plan (retail waste management plan), the amount of waste going to landfill will be greatly reduced and general waste reduction will result in a cost decrease.

 Whether you are in a shopping centre or a high street store, recycling will cut costs, reduce your carbon footprint and help you appeal to new customers.

-Check out our recent blog on options for recycling running shoes as an example of innovate retail industry waste management.
+Check out our recent blog on options for recycling running shoes as an example of innovative retail industry waste management.